New ground station STREAM

 - Use of carbon fibre material for lighter, stiffer components and precise operation.

-- Maximum use of COTS components for easy and cost effective maintainability.
+- Maximum use of COTS components for low operating and maintenance costs throughout the whole life cycle of the system.

-- Rapid on site installation including optional portable and mobile version.
+- Rapid on site installation including optional portable version.

 Optimized for NewSpace applications